PerformanC/NodeLink/README.md

 ### Configuration

-A small list of configurable settings, config.js, located in the root directory of NodeLink.
+A small list of configurable settings, config.js, can be located in the root directory of NodeLink.

+#### Server

 * Port: The port on which NodeLink will listen for connections.
 * Password: The password that will be required to connect to NodeLink.

+#### Options

 * Threshold: How much time in milliseconds should NodeLink wait to do an action before disconnecting from a voice channel.
-* stateInterval: How much time in milliseconds should NodeLink wait before sending state to the client.
+* playerUpdateInterval: How much time in milliseconds should NodeLink wait before sending state to the client.
 * statsInterval: How much time in milliseconds should NodeLink wait before sending stats to the client.
+* maxResults: The maximum number of results that NodeLink will return from a search.

+#### Debug

-* showReceivedRequestBody: If true, NodeLink will log the received body from the requests.
+* showReqBody: If true, NodeLink will log the received body from the requests.

+#### Search

+* defaultSearchSource: The default search source that will be used when searching for a track from a source that can't be played directly, supported are: youtube, SoundCloud and BandCamp.
-You can also enable or disable each source, and to enable soundcloud, you need to get a client ID from [here](https://soundcloud.com/you/apps).
+* sources: A list of sources that NodeLink will use to search for tracks, you can enable or disable each source, and to enable SoundCloud, you need to get a client ID from [here](https://soundcloud.com/you/apps).

 ### Running